Santo (art): History and terminology

-Icons and other religious images were crucial for the conversions of indigenous peoples to the Roman Catholic Church, which was itself an integral part of the Spanish colonisation of the Americas.
+Icons and other religious images were crucial for the conversions of indigenous peoples to the Catholic Church, which was itself an integral part of the Spanish colonisation of the Americas.
 However, long distances, inefficient methods of transportation, and high demand for such artworks limited the ability of ecclesiastical authorities to supply parish churches, especially those in remote outposts, with works of religious art from the Kingdom of Spain.

 The practice of creating santos began in Spain, where mannequin-style religious images were commonly vested in ornate religious clothing, often expensive and funded by religious devotees.
 An early known example is the 1555 statue of Infant Jesus of Prague, already vested during the time of Saint Teresa of Avila.
 Customarily, jewels are various accessories were also added onto larger santos, a tradition still carried on today.
 While larger pieces are typically used in churches, many smaller ones are personal or family items of reverence, or kept as decorations.
 Santos are also common throughout Latin America, the Spanish Caribbean, and the Southwestern United States, as well as the Philippines, with distinct styles and traditions in each area.